aws-neuron/aws-neuron-sdk/docs/tutorial-tensorflow-neuron-compile-infer.md

 1. Same as above to install Tensorflow Neuron.
 2. To install Runtime, see [This link](./getting-started-neuron-rtd.md).

-## Step 3: Example
+## Step 3: Run Example

+Steps Overview:
-In this example, we compile the Keras ResNet50 model and export it as a SavedModel which is an interchange format for TensorFlow models.
-Then we run inference on Inf1 with an example input.
+1. Compile the Keras ResNet50 model and export it as a SavedModel which is an interchange format for TensorFlow models.
+2. Run inference on Inf1 with an example input.

 1. Create a python script named `compile_resnet50.py` with the following content: